 In 2015, Churchie secured a prestigious Australian Research Council grant to undertake this project, which will have long-lasting and substantial impacts in education across the world.
-The project is one of the largest ever educational focused research projects funded by the Australian Commonwealth Government.
+The project was one of the largest ever educational focused research projects funded by the Australian Commonwealth Government.

-Churchie students are already experiencing the benefits of innovative learning environments, such as the Hayward Midson Creative Precinct, and we welcome you to visit the school
+Churchie students are already experiencing the benefits of innovative learning environments, such as the Hayward Midson Creative Precinct, and we welcome you to visit the School

 To respond to the learning needs of today’s learners, schools across Australia and New Zealand are investing significantly in building innovative learning environments (ILEs).
 These spaces are multi-modal and rich in technology, with flexible layouts to accommodate socially-oriented, participatory and independent learning.

-Despite the massive ILE infrastructure development, there is a paucity of evidence to inform alignment of teaching practices.
+Despite the massive ILE infrastructure development, there is a paucity of evidence to inform the alignment of teaching practices.
 It is now clear that new learning modalities demand new teaching methods.
 These require significant changes in approaches to teaching.
 The research team of the Innovative Learning Environment and Teacher Change project is uniquely situated to address this issue.

-This project aims to bridge a gap between the educational potential of ILE design, and their actual performance, working with schools, government and industry.
-The key objective of this project is to analyse the relationships between quality teaching and effective use of ILEs, creating robust data to verify this impact and guide developments in pedagogy, policy and design and produce strategies to enable improved learning in schools across Australia and New Zealand.
+This project aimed to bridge a gap between the educational potential of ILE design, and their actual performance, working with schools, government and industry.
+The key objective of this project was to analyse the relationships between quality teaching and effective use of ILEs, creating robust data to verify this impact and guide developments in pedagogy, policy and design and produce strategies to enable improved learning in schools across Australia and New Zealand.